Basic Beliefs of Emmanuel Church

 * We are a Bible-based church and believe that the Word of God is the basis for all belief, and contains all things necessary for salvation and holy living.

-The Holy Scriptures contains all things necessary for salvation; so whatever is not read in the scriptures, or proved by the scriptures, is not to be required of any person to believe as an article of faith, or necessary for salvation.
+The Holy Scriptures contain all things necessary for salvation; so whatever is not read in the scriptures, or proved by the scriptures, is not to be required of any person to believe as necessary for salvation.
 We believe in both the Old and New Testaments.

 * We believe in the triune God, Father, the Son, and the Holy Spirit, one God now and forever.

 There is but one living and true God, everlasting, without body or parts, of infinite power, wisdom, and goodness; the maker and preserver of all things, both visible and invisible.
 And in unity of this Godhead, there are three persons, of one substance, power, and eternity – the Father, the Son, and the Holy Ghost.

 * We believe the Church is made up of all true believers, and all believers have the ministry of furthering the Gospel of Jesus Christ for the transformation of the world.

 The visible local church of Christ is a congregation of faithful persons in which the pure Word of God is preached, and the Sacraments duly administered according to Christ’s ordinance.